Chunhsiang/Text-Analytics/README.md

 # The Voice YouTube Comment Analysis

 ## Introduction
-Is there anything more frustrating than watching your favotrite singer got eliminated in TV shows like The Voice?
+Is there anything more frustrating than watching your favorite singer got eliminated in TV shows like The Voice?
 Looking at our super star leaving the stage, we can help but feel he or she doesn't deserve this and wonder whether the judges or the mentors are making the right decisions?
 Are the judges choosing the less popular singers instead of the great singers that are more popular?
-If so, how do we identify those who are more popular online and have a greater potential to sucess in their career?
+If so, how do we identify those who are more popular online and have a greater potential to success in their career?

-In order to answer these questions, we scrapped the youtube comments for Round2 singing videos in The Voice season 14 as our reseach data.
-In this round of the competition, each mentor can choosed to save one among four singers who are about to be eliminated from the game.
+In order to answer these questions, we scrapped the youtube comments for Round2 singing videos in The Voice season 14 as our research data.
+In this round of the competition, each mentor can chose to save one among four singers who are about to be eliminated from the game.
 We started with topic modeling to understand what people talk about when commenting on The Voice singing competitions, then applied sentiment analysis to extract popularity in YouTube comments, and used cosine similarity to find season 14 singers that got similar comments with successful singers who got eliminated in previous seasons in The Voice.

-Sine most of my works are on sentiment analysis, I will share more detail on how we applied and improved sentiment analyis by VADER in this README.
+Sine most of my works are on sentiment analysis, I will share more detail on how we applied and improved sentiment analysis by VADER in this README.
+Jupyter notebook for the code: https://github.com/Chunhsiang/UT_The-Voice-Competition-on-Youtube-Comment/blob/master/Sentiment_analysis.ipynb

 ## Sentiment Analysis

 ### Data Processing
 To start with, we changed the emojies people left in their comments into English words.
 For example: 😀 was changed into "smile face".
-Which makes processing data easier and allowes VADER to capture the sentiments in these emojies.
+Which makes processing data easier and allows VADER to capture the sentiments in these emojies.

 ![emojies](https://user-images.githubusercontent.com/31845611/47970012-66fcaa00-e045-11e8-9728-bcb241c3b8aa.png)